My ULTIMATE camera choosing guide (for noobs)

 an in-camera double exposure on fuji x100v

-Let's put it this way: if you started the company Leica today without any of the history, you would just go bankrupt because there would be zero demand for these cameras.
+Let's put it this way: if you started the company Leica today without any of the history, you would just go bankrupt because there would be zero demand for these cameras, if you strip away the history, the brand, their reputation.
 The actual process of photography with a Leica is not any better than it is with a Fujifilm or any other brand.
+It’s what always frustrated me about Leica.
+They had such a head start with the history and design, only for them to coast and ignore any innovation for the past 20 years…

 But it can also come with some downsides.
 In a lot of cities, you'll attract unwanted attention for carrying a $15,000 lens and camera combo around, for example.
 You don't necessarily want to do that late at night in some parts of the world.